aosabook/500lines/blockcode/README.md

 Having a single file to gather random functions in is useful, especially when an architecture is under development.
 My theory of keeping a clean house is to have designated places for clutter, and it applies to building a program architecture too.
 One file or module becomes the catch-all for things that don't have a clear place to fit in yet.
 As this file grows it is important to watch for patterns that emerge: several related functions can be spun off into a separate module (or joined together into a more general function).
 You don't want the catch-all to grow indefinitely, but only to be a temporary holding place until you figure out the right way to organize the code.

 We keep around references to `menu` and `script` because we use them a lot; no point hunting through the DOM for them over and over.
 We'll also use `scriptRegistry`, where we store the scripts of blocks in the menu.
-We use a very simple name to script mapping, which does not support either multiple menu blocks with the same name, or renaming blocks.
+We use a very simple name-to-script mapping which does not support either multiple menu blocks with the same name or renaming blocks.
 A more complex scripting environment would need something more robust.

 We use `scriptDirty` to keep track of whether the script has been modified since the last time it was run, so we don't keep trying to run it constantly.